shapeshed/shapeshed.com/content/posts/wallpaper_for_websites.md

-{
-  "title": "Wallpaper for websites",
-  "date": "2007-01-31T00:00:00+00:00",
++++
+date = "2007-01-31T00:00:00+00:00"
-  "description": "Here's a quick look about how you can give your site some wallpaper.
-Whilst you are moving the furniture around there is also some traditional wallpaper design for inspiration.", "tags": [
+description = "Here's a quick look about how you can give your site some wallpaper.
+Whilst you are moving the furniture around there is also some traditional wallpaper design for inspiration." tags = ["CSS", "XHTML", "Design"] title = "Wallpaper for websites"

-    "CSS",
-    "XHTML",
-    "Design"
-  ]
-}
++++

 ## Adding wallpaper to a site